Traditional German Christmas Smokers and Nutcrackers with some Modern Twists

 Then there’s the whole story about the Cycle of Life: The wooden Nutcracker cracks open the nut, the seed falls to the ground and grows into a tree, the wood from that tree is carved into a Nutcracker.
 The whole concept breaks down when the guy cracking the nut open eats the what’s inside and no tree grows!

-Gingerbread World offers a small assortment of Nutcrackers along with authentic German Smokers, Pyramids and Nativity Scenes.
+Gingerbread World offers an assortment of Nutcrackers along with authentic German Smokers, Pyramids and Nativity Scenes.
 It was so hard to choose which designs to import from Germany – there are so many workshops to choose from each with their own motifs.
-We are excited to have partnered with Seiffener Volkskunst to bring their beautiful items to Canada.
+We are excited to have partnered with Seiffener Volkskunst and Richard Glässer to bring their beautiful items to Canada.